codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was wondering why the frisbee was getting bigger, then it hit me.
+What do you call a cow with two legs?
+Lean beef.

 ## Daily Trivia

-What programming language was GitHub written in?
+Which data structure does FILO apply to?
- 1. JavaScript
+ 1. Tree
- 2. Python
+ 2. Heap
- 3. Lua
+ 3. Stack
- 4. Ruby
+ 4. Queue

 <details>
   <summary>Answer</summary>
-  Ruby
+  Stack
 </details>